FATE BROUGHT ME TO AMERICA!

 In the meantime I had an employment agency assisting me with my job search.
 One of the first interviews scheduled for me was with a large company that handled the travel arrangements for the ‘James Bond’ movies production company.
 I ended up cancelling the interview as I felt nervous about working at this company.

-The next interview was with a much smaller agency and was conducted at a hotel in Mayfair directly opposite the then Thomas Cook travel company headquarters.
+The next interview was with a much smaller agency and was conducted at a hotel in Mayfair directly opposite the former Thomas Cook travel company headquarters.
 This became significant when I was told where the job would be and that was in a small kiosk (booth) at the front of the hotel.
 Naturally I was concerned about its proximity to Thomas Cook directly across the street!
 I asked what would happen if this new ‘office’ of theirs failed and was told not to worry as I would be transferred to their main office not too far away.
 Feeling it would not work for me I turned down the job offer.

-Then I was offered a three month temporary assignment at a travel agency directly across from New Scotland Yard.
+Then I was offered a three month temporary assignment at a travel agency directly across from New Scotland Yard in London.
 I accepted it and settled in very quickly.
 Much to my delight I was offered a permanent position there which I accepted.
 On my very first day as a full time employee it was announced that the company had been sold and a new manager was instated.
 Nobody was happy about it including me as the new manager was more aloof and did not connect very well with the staff.
 After a year or so the manager told me confidentially that he was leaving and asked if I would consider going with him as I was familiar with all of his accounts which were mainly in the entertainment business.
 So a few months later I accepted the job offer and moved to a new agency in the west end of London.

 So here are the common denominators: